 The outer layer, known as ‘face fabric’ is usually made of nylon or polyester.
 This layer is designed to look stylish and offers protection in the form of a treated solution called DWR (durable water repellent) so it doesn’t soak up water.

-Instead, the bulk of the waterproofing is left to the membrane, which is made of tiny holes too small to let water in, but large enough to allow water vapour to escape.
-Contamination with oil, sweat, and other chemicals causes the membrane to lose the ability to keep out water; the membrane is protected by an ultra-thin layer of Polyurethane or other oleophobic (oil-heating) treatment.
+The bulk of the waterproofing is left to the membrane, which is made with Teflon (ePTFE) or Polyurethane (PU).
+The material is made of tiny holes too small to let water in, but large enough to allow water vapour to escape.
+Contamination with oil, sweat, and other chemicals can cause the membrane to lose the ability to keep out water; the membrane is protected by an ultra-thin layer of Polyurethane or other oleophobic (oil-heating) treatment.
 See our GORE-TEX treatment guide

 Modern waterproof breathable fabrics have come a long way since the original GORE-TEX®; now, most are extremely waterproof at any price point, but huge gains in breathability in the past few years have redefined the market in high exertion outerwear.

 Sitting alongside their waterproof and breathability ratings, these fabrics are also typically classed in layers; either 2 layer, 2.5 layer, or 3 layer, often abbreviated to L.

 This is the most commonly used construction for waterproof outerwear.
-Typically this construction will use the same fabrics and membranes as 3 layer but without a bonded layer on the inside, instead using a mesh or loose fabric lining.
+Typically this construction will use the same fabrics and membranes as 3 layer but without a bonded layer on the inside, using a mesh or loose fabric lining instead.

 Although 2 layer fabrics can offer the same waterproofing rating as a 3 layer, they’re often bulkier and heavier with the looser layer inside.
 One of the benefits, however, is their cheaper price point.